Yogachara: Meditation and awakening

 As the name of the school suggests, meditation practice is central to the Yogācāra tradition.
 Yogācāra texts prescribe various yogic practices such as mindfulness and the four investigations, out of which a revolutionary and radically transformative understanding of the non-duality of self and other is said to arise.
 This process is referred to as āśraya-parāvṛtti ("overturning the cognitive basis", or "revolution of the basis"), which refers to "overturning the conceptual projections and imaginings which act as the base of our cognitive actions."
 This event is seen as the transformation of the basic mode of cognition into jñāna (knowledge, direct knowing), which is seen as a non-dual knowledge that is non-conceptual (nirvikalpa), i.e., "devoid of interpretive overlay".
 Roger R. Jackson describes this as a "'fundamental unconstructed awareness' (mūla-nirvikalpa-jñāna)".
 When this knowledge arises, the eight consciousnesses come to an end and are replaced by direct knowings.
 According to Lusthaus:Overturning the Basis turns the five sense consciousnesses into immediate cognitions that accomplish what needs to be done (kṛtyānuṣṭhāna-jñāna).
 The sixth consciousness becomes immediate cognitive mastery (pratyavekṣaṇa-jñāna), in which the general and particular characteristics of things are discerned just as they are.
 This discernment is considered nonconceptual (nirvikalpa-jñāna).
 Manas becomes the immediate cognition of equality (samatā-jñāna), equalizing self and other.
 When the Warehouse Consciousness finally ceases it is replaced by the Great Mirror Cognition (Mahādarśa-jñāna) that sees and reflects things just as they are, impartially, without exclusion, prejudice, anticipation, attachment, or distortion.
 The grasper-grasped relation has ceased. ..."purified" cognitions all engage the world in immediate and effective ways by removing the self-bias, prejudice, and obstructions that had prevented one previously from perceiving beyond one's own narcissistic consciousness.
 When consciousness ends, true knowledge begins.
 Since enlightened cognition is nonconceptual its objects cannot be described.

 Five Categories of Beings

-One of the more controversial Yogācāra teachings was the "five categories of beings", which was an extension of the teachings on the seeds of the storehouse consciousness.
+One of the more controversial Yogācāra teachings was the five "categories of beings" or "lineages" (gotra), which was an extension of the teachings on the seeds of the storehouse consciousness.
 This teaching states that sentient beings have certain innate seeds that determine their capability of achieving a particular state of enlightenment and no other.
 Thus, beings were placed into five categories: